Akal Ustat

 Akal Ustat (ਅਕਾਲ ਉਸਤਤਿ, /pa/, lit. ‘the praise of the Timeless One’) is the name given to the second Bani (sacred composition) present in the second holy scriptures of the Sikhs called the Dasam Granth.
 It is composed of 271 verses, and is largely devotional in nature.
+The Akal Ustat was completed in 1677 as per the Chaupa Singh Rehitnama.

 Synopsis

 The word "Akal" mean the "timeless primal being" and the word "Ustat" (from the Sanskrit word 'stuti') means "praise".
 So together, the words "Akal Ustat" mean "the praise of the Timeless One".
 In it, Guru Gobind Singh, the tenth Sikh Guru writes that God is worshipped by various peoples in many different ways, and with varying names and methods: